michelcrypt4d4mus/pdfalyzer/README.md

 # Example Output
 `pdfalyzer` can export visualizations to HTML, ANSI colored text, and SVG images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
-SVGs can be turned into `png` format images with a tool like `cairosvg`.
+SVGs can be turned into `png` format images with a tool like `inkscape` or `cairosvg` (`inkscape` works a lot better in our experience).

 (This images are big so this section is long; if you're here to read about how to install or use `pdfalyzer` maybe use the table of contents Github auto generates (↖ top left of this section of the this page)).